coin8086/lua-class-lib/README.md

 # lua-class-lib
 A "class" keyword to Lua 5.1!

 Lua Class Lib is an OOP tool for Lua.
-It includes a class 'keyword' to aid you in the OOP stuff for Lua in an intuitive and simple manner.
-It's inspired by Python but in a Lua idiom, so you may feel comfortable if you're familiar with Python.
-It's deadly simple and intuitive.
+It provides a class 'keyword' to help you do OOP in Lua in an intuitive way.
+It's similar to OOP in Python but in Lua idiom.
+So you may feel familiar if you know Python.
+However you're not required to know Python to use it.

 # Class Definition and Instantiation
 ```